 Jump to:

-Jeera rice is a quintessential side dish that is often served with north Indian curries such as Chana Masala or Chicken Korma.
-I love to pair it with the Dal Makhani or spinach dal with side raita to instantly elevate weeknight dinners.
+Jeera rice is a quintessential side dish often served with north Indian curries such as Chana Masala or Chicken Korma.
+My favorite way to enjoy it is the Creamy Dal Makhani.
+With a side of cucumber raita, it elevates weeknight dinners instantly!

-This cumin rice Instant Pot recipe is quick & easy and it comes together in under 20 minutes.
-Do check out all of my tips and tricks to make the perfect long-grained fluffy rice that we all like.
-I recently also published how to make perfect Plain Basmati rice, so do check out the recipe that explains 2 ways to make rice using the Instant Pot Pressure Cooker.
+This Instant Pot recipe is quick & easy and it comes together in under 20 minutes.
+I am also sharing all the tips and tricks to make the perfect long-grained fluffy rice that you will love!

 Jeera